 Dr. Muller is the author of The Unaccommodated Calvin, After Calvin: Studies in the Development of a Theological Tradition, Post-Reformation Reformed Dogmatics (four volumes), God, Creation, and Providence in the Thought of Jacob Arminius, Christ and the Decree, Dictionary of Latin and Greek Theological Terms, and The Study of Theology.
 He has also written numerous articles and reviews.

-John is married to Marilyn and they have three children.
+John is married to Marilyn and they have three adult children.

 David Rylaarsdam began his teaching career at Smith Memorial Bible College in Nigeria, and since has taught at the University of Notre Dame, Dordt College in Sioux Center, Iowa, and now, Calvin Theological Seminary.
 He has also served a variety of churches as interim pastor and received missionary training in Mexico City.
 David sees church history as an opportunity to listen to testimonies of older brothers and sisters in the faith.

 “As my students and I listen, we respond to these testimonies in our writing and reflection, in our discussions, in what we believe and in how we live.
 In other words, we are drawn into conversation with these believers spread through all time.
 We become part of their community.
 I relish being a leader and participant in this community discussion, a guide and fellow inquirer with my students as our faith seeks understanding, as we seek guidance from our sisters and brothers of all ages in how to read Scripture, how to make disciples, how to discern wisely the spirits of our age, how to avoid the mistakes of the past.
 I pray that my students will be persuaded to perceive the story of God’s people as their story so that they may grow wiser and be drawn into a richer, more intimate union with God, the main actor in their stories.”